MUSTAFA892/Chrome-Extensions/README.md

 ## Running Projects in Chrome Developer Mode

-To test and run the extensions (e.g., DSA Gemini Chatbot) in Chrome, follow these detailed steps:
+To test and run the extensions (e.g.,   Gemini Chatbot) in Chrome, follow these detailed steps:

 ### Step-by-Step Guide
 1. **Enable Developer Mode**: